K9 Units in Small Departments

 References

 Anderson, D. (2006, October).
-Basic K9 handler's orientation.
-Unpublished lesson plan
+Basic K9 handler’s orientation.
+Unpublished lesson plan presented in fulfillment of North Carolina General Instructor Certification.

 Bumgarner, M., & Sjoquist, D.L.
 (1998, Summer).
 The impact of crack enforcement on